rossimo/retrobot/README.md

 https://discord.com/api/oauth2/authorize?client_id=YOUR_OAUTH_CLIENT_ID_HERE&permissions=68608&scope=bot
 ```

 Once the bot is joined your Discord server, drop an uncompressed ROM file into a channel.
 The bot will automatically find the ROM file, and begin emulation.
+Note: only server "administrators" can start new games.

 ## Techinical Notes
 Retrobot is built on [`libretro`](https://github.com/libretro/libretro-common), the code that powers [RetroArch](https://www.retroarch.com/).
 Several `libretro` cores have been cross-compiled to WASM to be used in [Node.js](https://www.retroarch.com/).
 Since WASM modules have independent memory spaces, it means several cores of the same type can be instanced.
 This allows parallelism.